mfreed7/xslt_polyfill/README.md

 This will load the XML file, look for an XML stylesheet, process it with this XSLT polyfill, and replace the page with the result of the transformation.

+## Demos

+There are a few demos in the `test/` directory, both the XML/XSL source files and the corresponding `.html` files that use the polyfill to load and process the XSLT.

 ## Building